About This Chapter

 Vocal Production & Performance Basics - Chapter Summary

 Our instructors use short, focused lessons to teach you the basics of vocal production and performance.
-You will learn various styles of dramas as well as how you can communicate verbally and nonverbally to an audience.
-When you are done with this chapter, you will now be able to:
+You'll study dramatic terms and styles, as well as character dialogue and nonverbal communication in drama.
+You'll also review the elements of producing a dramatic work.
+When you are done with this chapter, you will be able to:

-- Improve aesthetic and rhetoric of vocal performance
+- Improve the aesthetic and rhetoric of vocal performances

-- See the benefits of classroom drama activities
+- Share the benefits of using drama activities in the classroom

 Lessons are in both text and video formats.
 A quiz is provided for self-assessment after each to verify your understanding.
 The video lessons average 5-10 minutes in length and have a timeline tool that makes it easy to go back and replay any specific portion.
 We provide a feature for you to ask the instructor any questions that you might have.

 1. Improving Rhetoric & Aesthetic of Vocal Performances

 Learn about how to improve vocal performances with evaluation and strategies.
 Explore the many ways singers and speakers have the opportunity for evaluation, the multiple areas of evaluation, and the evaluation strategies.

 2. What is Drama? - Terms, Time Periods and Styles

 Ever wonder why we use the word 'drama' when referencing people who overreact to a situation?
 Discover the definition of drama, its different styles, and why your friends might belong on the stage in this overview of the dramatic genre.